DYSLEVIUM/pcon-nodejs-todo/README.md

 	            "description": "This is the new description of the note" }

-5.  '/deleteNote/:noteId' : deletes the note with the associated id
+5.  '/deleteNote/:noteId' : deletes the note with the associated id (request method : 'DELETE')